thousandeyes/thousandeyes-sdk-python/thousandeyes-sdk-administrative/docs/PermissionsApi.md

 List assignable permissions

-Users must be in a role assigned management permissions to access this endpoint.
-Users without management permissions who attempt to access this endpoint receive an HTTP/403 response code.
+Users must be in a role assigned management permissions to access this operation.
+Users without management permissions who attempt to access this operation receive an HTTP/403 response code.

 ### Example